jluby127/AstroQ/docs/getting_started.rst

         $ astroq schedule -cf <path to config file> -ff <path to request set file>
         $ astroq plot -cf <path to config file>

-This will produce a set of files in the `<FILL THIS IS>` directory, including a plot called `weather_loss_visualization.png` that looks this:
+This will produce a set of files in the `<FILL THIS IN>` directory, including a plot called `weather_loss_visualization.png` that looks this:

 .. image:: plots/weather_loss_visualization.png